10 Ways to Generate Logistics Sales Leads [2024]

 Therefore, with an expanded service offering, you’ll gain an elevator pitch that's more salient to the majority of leads.

-7. Monitor competition
+7. Monitor the competition

 Watching your competitors, identifying their successful lead generation tactics, and then emulating them is a great way to generate leads in the logistics industry.